Everyone sells something in business. No matter what your job description or title is.

 The problem is that common mistakes, like reading your cluttered, amateurishly designed slide deck in a boring monotone completely undermines your credibility; losing the audience the moment you open your mouth.

 No new sales, funding, referrals or write-ups either.

-Fortunately, you can start by tackling the ten tips above (and add a whole lotta practice) to make sure your next business presentation goes off without a hitch.
+Fortunately, you can avoid delivering a bad presentation.
+Start by tackling the ten tips above (and add a whole lotta practice) to make sure your next business presentation goes off without a hitch.

 If you're looking for an easy place to start, check out this guide on PowerPoint templates to make sure you've got the design basics down before progressing on to more advanced presentation techniques.

 Take the tips you learned in this article further with our new eBook: The Complete Guide to Making Great Presentations.
 Grab it now for FREE, along with a subscription to the Tuts+ Business Newsletter.

 Disorganized content, unclear design, and poor delivery can hinder even the best presentation ideas.
 Don't design a bad presentation that fails to deliver.